 Today’s buyer is a researcher, and it’s easier than ever for them to discover what they need and why they need it, as well as determine benefits and find competitive alternatives.
 They don’t need company propaganda anymore and, in fact, are repelled by it.
 Buyers are so sophisticated that they can tell the difference between a sales pitch and unbiased data in a second.

 Millennials are at the heart of the Digital Age.
 They grew up with the internet and embrace new technology quickly.
 Yes, Millennials are young, but if you don’t think they have a say in company purchases, think again!
 According to The Changing Face of B2B Marketing published by Think with Google in 2015, nearly half of all B2B researchers are Millennials.
 Even if they aren’t C-level executives, their input is considered and makes a difference in whether or not a purchase is made.

 Companies operating under outdated sales models aren’t providing their salespeople with the best chance for success.
 It’s tough to meet quotas when prospects aren’t listening.
-According to Gartner, by 2020, customers will manage 85% of their interaction with the enterprise without interacting with a human.
+According to Gartner, customers manage 85% of their interaction with the enterprise without interacting with a human.

 Challenge 3: Tracking Sales & Marketing ROI

 Father of modern advertising and marketing pioneer John Wanamaker famously said, “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”
 Wanamaker experienced frustration when print was the only marketing channel.
 It’s even more complicated today.
 How do you know where you’re failing, and how do you get better?
 The days of simply saying, “I spent X on marketing and got Y in sales” are over.
 Now, it’s a matter of analyzing A, Z